TritonDataCenter/rfd/rfd/0036/README.md

 - DNS (though most clients are buggy, and DNS lookups are slow)
 - Load-balancers with well-known DNS names (see above) or IPs (see below)
-- [Virtual IPs](https://en.wikipedia.org/wiki/Virtual_IP_address) (called [Elastic IPs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) by AWS) that are well-known to the consumers of the services
+- [Virtual IPs](https://en.wikipedia.org/wiki/Virtual_IP_address) (called [Elastic IPs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) by AWS) that are well-known to the consumers of the services (though moving Elastic IPs can take time, see below)

 Triton provides some solutions for this now: